ibois-epfl/augmented-stacking/README.md

 ![Alt](https://repobeats.axiom.co/api/embed/d8c1521749d2bb0caae0af25f47fd9810f148f71.svg "Repobeats analytics image")

-** 🪨🪨🪨!The publication with more documentation about the project is coming up!🪨🪨🪨***
+🪨🪨🪨**The publication with more documentation about the project is coming up!**🪨🪨🪨

 Development code for a dry-stone and -timber stacking technique in AR.
 Augmented Stacking is a CLI software developed and tested on Ubuntu 20.04 LTS.